 Unitarian Universalists are dedicated to living our faith and practicing what we preach.
 Working for civil rights and combating oppression are essential parts of our spiritual journey.
 We work for justice in ways that resonate with our Principles, from protecting our environment to standing up for bisexual, gay, lesbian, and transgender people.
-We refer you to our Social Action page for more details of our Social Action commitment and program.
+We refer you to our Social Justice page for more details of our Social Justice commitment and program.

 Congregations who publicly and successfully welcome bisexual, gay, lesbian, and transgender (b/g/l/t) people have the following qualities:

 - Includes and address the needs of b/g/l/t persons at every level of congregational life—in worship, in programs, in social occasions, and in rites of passage—welcoming not only their presence, but the gifts and particularities of their lives as well.